pepperpepperpepper/OpenDroidPDF/implementation_plan.md

   - Implementation fit (current architecture): extend `ItemSelectionHandles` with a new handle type (e.g.
     `MOVE_TOP_CENTER`) and draw it in `ItemSelectionRenderer` at a fixed dp size; `TextAnnotationManipulationGestureHandler` should start MOVE immediately when a drag begins on that handle (no “arming” required).
+  - Why this is likely the next best slice: user feedback dislikes the long-press arm UX, and the current edit-menu “Move” help copy (`R.string.tap_to_move_annotation`) says “Drag to move…”, while the actual behavior is “drag pans unless move is armed”.
+A visible move handle lets the copy be literally true again (drag the move handle to move), without breaking pan-after-zoom.
   - UX win: eliminates the “long-press feels weird” feedback while preserving one-finger panning everywhere else.
   - Test win: scripted move becomes deterministic without time-based long-press sensitivity (still keep the arm path as fallback).

+- **Re-edit timing (tap-to-edit window)** — consider removing the strict “second tap within N ms” rule.
+  - Current behavior: `AnnotationHitHelper` treats “second tap” as edit only within `TEXT_DOUBLE_TAP_WINDOW_MS`.
+  - Proposed UX refinement: once a text annotation is selected, a later tap on that same selected annotation should open the editor regardless of time (still keep the explicit “Edit” toolbar action).
+  - Why: matches user expectation (“I can come back later and tap-to-edit”), avoids needing users to discover the menu, and keeps ONE OWNER (the decision lives in `AnnotationHitHelper`, not ad-hoc UI flags).

 - **Collapsed note presentation** for sidecar docs (marker-only / marker+snippet) as a *presentation toggle* on the same underlying note type (avoid introducing a second “text system”).